-In addition to the attendance set out above, the ScottishPower Control and Administration Director, the Director of Internal Audit, the Compliance Director and the Risk Director normally attend, by invitation, all meetings of the SP ACC.
+In addition to the attendance set out above, the ScottishPower Chief Financial Officer (previously, the Control and Administration Director), the Director of Internal Audit and Risk (previously, Director of Internal Audit) and the Compliance Director normally attend, by invitation, all meetings of the SP ACC.

 Other members of senior management are also invited to attend as appropriate.
 During the year under review, the external auditor attended (in part) four meetings of the SP ACC.

-Matters considered by the SP ACC during 2023
+Matters considered by the SP ACC during 2024